ViscousTests/website/content/docs/health-and-longevity/alt-health.md

 3. Most "alt-health" specific cures have low or unknown effect sizes, so prescribing them is a gamble that will probably not pay off and may do harm.

+## Further Reading

+I highly recommend https://www.redpenreviews.org/ as a good critical review of different health philosophies/strategies.
+See how your favorite books fare!

 Categories: [Health And Longevity]({{< relref "/" >}}?Health-And-Longevity=true)